getapid/apid/site/content/docs/reference/expect.md

 ```

 <br>
-In this case an API response on the left will pass validation, but the one of the right won't ("code" != "postcode")
+In this case an API response below on the left will pass validation, but the one of the right won't ("code" != "postcode")
 <br><br>

 <div class="columns">